What is Design and Visual Communication about?

 All sources must be acknowledged, and all third-party content must be attributed.

-Students may work in groups to plan and give feedback, but all design work must be generated individually.
+Students may work in groups to plan and give feedback or seek feedback from their assessor, but all design work must be generated individually.

 Students may have access to a full range of Design and Visual Communication tools.